When companies want to increase efficiency and run a lean company, many turn to value stream mapping.

 There are a few key components that play directly into the success of value stream mapping.
 First of all, you should ensure the map is realistic.
 The map of the current value stream cannot be optimistic when it comes to time aspects, such as how long it takes to receive goods from a vendor.
 Additionally, your future state map must strive to both restrict the ability of overproduction, while also removing constraints.

-Does Your Organization Need a Value Steam Map?
+Does Your Company Need a Value Steam Map?

-Enabling organizational change and improving efficiency, this tool is well worth the time and effort spent creating it.
+Enabling continous improvement, this tool is well worth the time and effort spent creating it.
 Whether you’re having problems with a supplier, struggling to meet customer demand or trying to make the most of your ERP software, a value stream map can provide actionable insights.

-Panorama’s ERP consultants can help you create a value stream map that provides the insight necessary to make smart decisions during ERP selection and throughout your ERP project.
+Panorama’s ERP consultants can help you visual your end-to-end processes to enable you to make smart decisions during ERP selection and throughout your ERP project.